 Between the two or three best drivers would you put yourself and Schumacher?

-"Michael is very strong, but I consider myself the best.
+"Michael is very strong, but I consider myself to be the best.
 Each of my colleagues considers himself the best: it's a matter of pride".

 Could you be Michael Schumacher's heir at Ferrari?